Julie Taymor: Theatre

 In April 2007, it was announced that a musical adaptation of Spider-Man was being prepared for Broadway.
 Taymor was selected to direct the show and write the book with Glen Berger.
-The production features music and lyrics by Bono and The Edge.
+The production was to feature music and lyrics by Bono and The Edge.
 The musical, Spider-Man: Turn Off the Dark, was scheduled to begin previews on November 28, 2010, at the Foxwoods Theatre.
 The play was delayed for several months due to numerous injuries, and Taymor was fired and replaced by Philip William McKinley.
 The play officially opened on June 14, 2011, having set the record for the longest preview period in the history of Broadway at 182 performances.
 The production also set the record for most expensive Broadway production at an estimated $75 million.
-In November 2011, Taymor sued show's producers, Michael Cohl and Jeremiah J. Harris, claiming that they were profiting from her creative contributions without compensating her.
+In November 2011, Taymor sued the show's producers, Michael Cohl and Jeremiah J. Harris, claiming that they were profiting from her creative contributions without compensating her.
 Taymor and the producers reached a settlement in August 2012.

-Taymor was a 2015 inductee into the Theater Hall of Fame for Lifetime Achievement in the American Theater.
+Taymor was a 2015 inductee into the American Theater Hall of Fame for Lifetime Achievement.

 Taymor directed a Broadway revival of David Henry Hwang's M. Butterfly, starring Clive Owen, which opened on October 26, 2017, at the Cort Theatre, with previews beginning on October 7.
 David Henry Hwang made changes to the original text for the revival, mostly centering on the issue of intersectional identities.